|

 teacher worked wonders for my confidence.

-Surrounded by women at the studio, I made great strides
+Surrounded by smiling women at the studio, I made great strides

-in my relationships during 1978.
+in my skill with women during 1978.
 Now I was ready

-for Patricia, the toughest dating challenge of my life.
+for Patricia, the toughest romantic challenge of my life.

 Patricia was the mirror